obsidian-dot-dev/openFPGA-Vectrex/README.md

 + Some games require analog controls; these are only playable in dock with a compatible joystick.

 ## Release Notes

+0.9.3
++ Added audio low-pass filter at 5kHz to approximate the response of the 3" speaker in the original console.
++ Moved cart loading to SRAM.
++ Removed built-in BIOS, BIOS is now loaded from "vectrex.bin".
++ Moved the existing 2021 No-Intro .json's to the "2021 Romset" folder.
++ Added 2024 No-Intro .json's to the "2024 Romset" folder.
++ Increased vector dynamic range to 6 bits from 5 bits for slightly improved image quality.

+0.9.2:
++ When manually loading games, overlays are no longer required to start the core.
+Overlays can still be selected from the UI.

 0.9.1:
 + Added .json instance files for auto-loading of games + overlays